pinheiroGroup/Kinbiont.jl/README.md

 # Lower bounds of the parameters of the ODE
 lb_dhpm = [0.0001, 0.00000001, 0.00, 0]
 ```
 The actual fitting is accomplished through the fitting_one_well_ODE_constrained function.
-This function takes the preprocessed dataset (data_OD), the name and label of the well, the ODE model to use ("dHPM" in this case), as well as the upper and lower bounds for the ODE parameters.
+This function takes the
+dataset (data_OD generated in the previous examples), the name and label of the well, the ODE model to use ("dHPM" in this case), as well as the upper and lower bounds for the ODE parameters.
 Additionally, the function allows for plotting the results (do_plot=true) and specifying the path to save the generated plots (path_to_plot=path_to_plotting).
 ```julia
 # Performing ODE fitting
 results_ODE_fit = fitting_one_well_ODE_constrained(